academe/Omnipay-Wirecard/README.md

 the full page or in an iframe.
 The page is responsive, so will adapt to any iframe size set on the merchant site.

-### Demo Mode and Test Mode
+### Demo Mode Credentials

-There are no separate endpoints for running tests.
-Instead, customer IDs and secrets are published to trigger demo and test mode.

-Demo mode does not involve the end merchant banks in any processng.
-Test mode does involve the end merchant banks, so can involve 3D Secure tests, but still no payments are taken.

-**Demo** mode is invoked by using these details:
+Demo mode is invoked by using these details:

 | Field | Value |
 |:----- |:----- |